4as/ChatGPT-DeMod/README.md

 Make sure the script is enabled by navigating the **Installed Userscripts** tab.

+⚠ **On Chrome-based browsers you will have to enable the "developer mode" within the general extensions settings page before you'll be able to use any Tampermonkey script.**

 # Usage
 Once activated the script adds a small UI panel to the Chat's conversation page.
 The panel starts partly hidden and only a small stripe of pixels will be visible at the top of the page.